 The Atomic project aims to build a welcoming and diverse community around the various components needed to compose, deploy and manage Atomic hosts and applications inside.

-We also hang out on the Freenode IRC servers in the #atomic channel.
+For chat, we use the Freenode IRC servers in the #atomic channel.

 Atomic is a work in progress.
 Join now and help us to shape its future!